Chapter 7

 (7.53)

 In (7.53) the -NOB1 clause is a CP-THT, and the it is PRO;_provisional_.
-The NOB1 clause can also be an IP-INF in which case the derived object is NP-DOB1 which then acts as a controller into the IP-INF-NOB1, as in (7.54).
+The NOB1 clause can also be an IP-INF in which case an object noun phrase (NP-OB1) will act as a controller into the IP-INF-NOB1, as in (7.54).

 (7.54)